mongodb/chatbot/packages/ingest-mongodb-public/ingestion_guide.md

 # Ingestion Guide

 This document discusses how to ingest new content to the MongoDB Education Chatbot.

-This document is primarily intended for members of the Education AI team to think through adding new data sources.
+This document is intended for members of the Education AI team.

 ## Existing Content